-The labour of the men engaged in hauling the cances over the high mountain had been so great, that Stanley felt that some days of rest were demanded to recuperate them.
-But as idleness was always the fruitful source of all kinds of evil with the Arabs, he determined to keep the men who had hewed out the boats still at work, and set them to making a third cance.
+The labor of the men engaged in hauling the canoes over the high mountain had been so great, that Stanley felt that some days of rest were demanded to recuperate them.
+But as idleness was always the fruitful source of all kinds of evil with the Arabs, he determined to keep the men who had hewed out the two boats still at work, and set them to making a third canoe.